 - To be short term;

 - To address a current medical issue; and,

-- To be without any long-term oversight of such an arrangement.
+- To avoid any long-term oversight.

-Therefore, it is suggested that guardianship be sought for someone whose lack of capacity is clinically determined to be long-term.
+Therefore, it is suggested that guardianship be sought for someone whose lack of capacity is clinically determined to be long-term or permanent.
 Generally, surrogate decision-making laws authorize surrogates to make decisions regarding: